tucats/gopackages/README.md

   * Enable debug logging as needed
   * Generate consistently formatted tabular output
   * Generate JSON tabular output
+* Support for general expression hanndling is also provided in the github.com/tucats/gopackages/expressions subpackage.
+This is also used to support filtering of table output when using the app-cli/tables package.

 See related repositories at github.com/tucats/csv and github.com/tucats/weather for sample command line tools that demonstrate using this set of packages.